MilanMisak/pixlserv/README.md

 Add newly created files to Git (`Procfile` + your new configuration file) and commit.

-In case no Heroku dynos are running start one up (if you just created the Heroku app it will be the case):
+If there are no Heroku dynos running start one up (if you just created the Heroku app it will be the case):

 ```
 heroku ps:scale web=1